google-research/pynsy/README.md

 The common keys found in each record are the following

+ * `module_name`: whose value gives the unique method id whose instruction has generated the log
  * `method_id`: whose value gives the unique method id whose instruction has generated the log
  * `instruction_id`: whose value gives the unique instruction within the method which generated the log
  * `lineno`: line number of the program such that compilation of the statement at the line number resulted in the instruction bytecode
  * `type`: type of the bytecode instruction
  * `execution_index`: the number of instructions executed so far during the execution of the program
  * `indentation`: the indentation of the instruction being executed.
 This helps to capture the recursive organization of the instructions
+ * `before`: whether the log appears before executing the instruction or not

 The other instruction specific keys are: